Jeemie/ChooseMyLunch/README.md

 Changelog
 ---

+- v1.1c - Added google link at the bottom in case you don't like Yelp.
 - v1.1b - Image now opens a new tab to the yelp page of the chosen restaurant.
 - v1.1a - Added a remove all and an add all button!
 - v1.1 - Tried to tidy up user interface a bit.
 Will make it look nicer and more mobile friendly in future.